Devils Food Cake recipe makes three layers of old fashioned dark chocolate cake that is moist and delicious.

 It was a Blue Ribbon Winner at the Guilford County Fair, North Carolina, in the

 When I started selling this cake, the old fashioned 7-minute frosting, sprinkled with freshly grated coconut was the most popular frosting.

-However, the Creamy Chocolate Frosting for which I have provided you a link to below, became my most requested frosting.
+However, later the Creamy Chocolate Frosting for which I have provided you a link below, became my most requested frosting.

 Sift together flour, cocoa, baking soda and salt.
 Set aside.

 Cream together butter and sugar.

 Add eggs one at a time, creaming well after each addition.
 Stir in vanilla.

 Add flour and buttermilk alternately, beginning with flour and ending with flour.